stoneacre/beautiful-jekyll/_posts/2017-02-03-best-credit-cards-for-latinos.md

-If you are looking for a credit card in 2017, you are not alone.
+If you are looking for a credit card today, you are not alone.

 A credit card can be a great way to establish credit, simplify your monthly bills, and even earn airline miles.
 The truth of the matter is, however, that Latinos still use credit cards less than the average American.